chiragGu/Banking_System_React/README.md

 ### 'npm run bank'

-Installs all the essesntials for the project
+Installs all the essesntial node dependencies for the project

 ### `npm start`